doyousketch2/VPN_blocklist/README.md

-Convert nginx blacklist to iptables entries
+Created a quick Python script to convert nginx blacklist to iptables entries you can find the entries in output.txt

 VPN blacklist